akmn35/new.dist/README.md

 #> [1] 0.04952547
 ```

-`ptpmd` Distribution function for the Power Muth distribution with
+`ptpmd` Distribution function for the Power Muth distribution
-parameters shape and scale.
+shape(beta) and scale(alpha) parameters.

 ``` r
 library(new.dist)